 Having a newly hired employee makes the family the employer, and as an employer, there are certain tasks one must complete.
 While initially these seem confusing and daunting, know that there are services that can help and that for the most part these are one-time activities.

 1. Get an EIN (Employer Identification Number).
 This is sometimes referred to as FEIN (Federal Employer Identification Number).
 This is a nine-digit identification number one obtains from the IRS.
 There is no fee required and it will be needed to file IRS and SSA (Social Security Administration) tax forms for one’s employee.
 Apply for an EIN online.

 2. Register with your state revenue department as an employer to get a state tax identification number.
 (Most states require that employers get two state tax identification numbers).
 These numbers are for state income taxes and state unemployment insurance.
 For a list of state tax agencies, click here.
 Make note, not all states have income tax.
-As of 2017, the following states do not have state income tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
+As of 2019, the following states do not have state income tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
 Furthermore, New Hampshire and Tennessee only tax income and interest earned on investments.

 3. Get Workers Compensation Insurance / Disability Insurance.
 This insurance protects both the employer and employee if an injury happens.
 For example, if an independent caregiver is hurt at work, this type of insurance will cover medical expenses and lost wages.
 Most states require employers to get Workers Compensation Insurance.
 To find out which states require this type of insurance, click here.